anttihil/flatter/README.md

 PugJS template engine with a light amount of vanilla javascript to bring interactivity.
 TailwindCSS to streamline the process of writing CSS.

 ### CDN
 DigitalOcean Spaces object storage for uploading and serving images.
-Also compatible with AWS S3 because they use the same SDK.
-I also
+This app is also compatible with AWS S3 because they use the same SDK.

 ### Security
 - User authentication: PassportJS